 After all, love conquers all, right?

-Unsurprisingly, that relationship burst into flames and crashed like the Hindenburg being doused in jet fuel.
+Unsurprisingly, that relationship burst into flames and crashed like the Hindenburg into an oil patch.
 The break up was ugly.
 And the big lesson I took away from it was this: while love may make you feel better about your relationship problems, it doesn’t actually solve any of your relationship problems.

-The roller coaster of emotions can be intoxicating, each high feeling even more important and more valid than the one before, but unless there’s a stable and practical foundation beneath your feet, that rising tide of emotion will eventually come and wash it all away.
+This is how a toxic relationship works.
+The roller coaster of emotions are intoxicating, each high feeling even more important and more valid than the one before, but unless there’s a stable and practical foundation beneath your feet, that rising tide of emotion will eventually come and wash it all away.

 3. Love is not always worth sacrificing yourself.
 One of the defining characteristics of loving someone is that you are able to think outside of yourself and your own needs to help care for another person and their needs as well.

 But the question that doesn’t get asked often enough is exactly what are you sacrificing, and is it worth it?

 In loving relationships, it’s normal for both people to occasionally sacrifice their own desires, their own needs, and their own time for one another.
 I would argue that this is normal and healthy and a big part of what makes a relationship so great.

 But when it comes to sacrificing one’s self-respect, one’s dignity, one’s physical body, one’s ambitions and life purpose, just to be with someone, then that same love becomes problematic.
 A loving relationship is supposed to supplement our individual identity, not damage it or replace it.
 If we find ourselves in situations where we’re tolerating disrespectful or abusive behavior, then that’s essentially what we’re doing: we’re allowing our love to consume us and negate us, and if we’re not careful, it will leave us as a shell of the person we once were.